utk-cs340-fall22/Suggestify/sprint2/ttulsi01.md

 * [index.html](https://github.com/utk-cs340-fall22/suggestify.github.io/blob/main/index.html)

 # What you accomplished
 My main responsibility was to fix the search bar and add google/Facebook/(email/password) sign-in authentication.
 I fixed the search bar on the home page.
 I used firebase to add authentication on the login page. we created a Suggestify project on firebase to use for multiple purposes.
 I used javascript from firebase docs to help me write my code.
 Also, I watched multiple videos to understand how authentication works.
 As a group, we met twice a week to discuss what we worked on and the problems that we encountered.
-For the next sprint, I will work on fixing the Google/Facebook sign-in Authentication.
+For the next sprint, I will work on fixing the Facebook sign-in Authentication.